 Suggested by Philippa Foot (1920-2010), daughter of Esther, the daughter of President Grover Cleveland, but of British birth because of her father, William Sidney Bence Bosanquet.
 A trolley is running out of control down a track.
 In its path are five people who have been tied to the track by a mad philosopher.
+Fortunately, you could flip a switch, which will lead the trolley down a different track to safety.
+Unfortunately, there is a single person tied to that track.
+This is a classic "right vs. good" dilemma.
+The Costly Underwater Tunnel Compare: 112 men were killed during the construction of Hoover Dam on the Nevada-Arizona border (the "official" number was 98, but others had died from causes more difficult to identify -- or easier to ignore -- like by carbon monoxide poisoning): The first to die was a surveyor, J.G.
 Some Moral Dilemmas.
 10 Most Fascinating Moral Dilemmas.
 Suggested by SMS Everyone faces moral dilemmas; some moral dilemmas have been used to scare people, others to teach a message, and some we face every day without really regarding them as moral dilemmas.

 The first five dilemmas deal with life or death situations.
 They are not as common as some of the other ones, but they are commonly used as examples to teach and preach.
 10. Marriage and divorce Two years ago you went through a terrible divorce.
 9. Six Famous Thought Experiments, Animated in 60 Seconds Each.